top of page

 Build Materials

-For abrasive or corrosive environments, standard carbon steel won't last.
-Look for mills built from stainless steel or abrasion-resistant (AR) steel if you're working with harsh materials like minerals, biochar, or industrial waste.
+For abrasive or corrosive environments, standard carbon steel won't suffice.
+Look for mills constructed from stainless steel or abrasion-resistant (AR) steel if you're working with harsh materials like minerals, biochar, or industrial waste.

 Access and Maintenance